 ATPE Staff Spotlight

 ATPE is proud to bring you this series of posts from our staff members.
-Today’s post features ATPE’s volunteer program coordinator, Anna Belle Burleson.
+Today’s post features our receptionist, Mary Rivera.

-How long have you been working at ATPE?
+How long have you been working for ATPE?
 What was your first job here?

 What is your favorite part of working at ATPE?

-Share something fun about yourself that members might not know.
+Share something fun about yourself that ATPE members might not know.

 I contemplated becoming a teacher or nurse but decided to pursue a degree in commercial art.
 After graduating from college, I worked in the art field for six years.
 Later, while raising my children, I went to work for the City of Austin, as a customer service representative.
 That’s where I developed my fast and efficient customer service skills.
 I am also a freelance artist.
 In my spare time, I enjoy restoring and painting small statues among other art projects.
 I am currently working on a religious coloring book.
 I would eventually like to reproduce it and sell it.